 Modern History in Europe

-4) We also see a significant number of Cud(d)(e)s in southern Wales.
+significant number of Cudes and Cudds in southern Wales.

 Recent DNA analysis

 Finally, The Cude Family Project sponsored an independent genetic study of the Cudes that included other genetically related families (but not the same surname).
 The study suggests an English homeland centered north of Exeter, Devon, England.
-This study method combines the science of genetics with big data analytics to estimate where our ancestor (the Cude “Adam”) first adopted the surname Cud(d)(e) or some iteration of it.
+This study method combines the science of genetics with big data analytics to estimate where our ancestor (the Cude “Adam”) first adopted the surname Cude or some iteration of it.

 The analysis suggests that this occurred approximately 1,000 years ago +/-.
-The study further reveals that the Cud(d)(e), Britton, Bronson, and Jackson surnames from this area may share a common ancestor.
+The study further reveals that the Cude, Britton, Bronson, and Jackson surnames from this area may share a common ancestor.
 A further analysis of genetically related individuals (again regardless of surname) reveals a cluster of related individuals in Scandinavia, especially southern Sweden.

 Thus, by combining yDNA results with other public and private demographic information, the study arrived at substantially the same conclusion provided by traditional genealogy.
-Amazingly, the theoretical Cud(d)(e) English genetic homeland falls within the same 50-mile radius suggested by the "dusty documents".
-In addition, the cluster of genetically distant relatives in southern Sweden would be consistent with the Cude Haplogroup I1 M253 concentration in Scandinavia and a Viking connection.
+Amazingly, the theoretical Cude English genetic homeland falls within the same 50-mile radius suggested by the "dusty documents".
+In addition, the cluster of genetically distant relatives in southern Sweden would be consistent with the Cude Haplogroup I1 M253 concentration in Scandinavia and suggests a Viking connection.

 Modern History in America

-3) We also find a Mary Cudd and a John Cudd arriving in Virginia in the late 1600s and early 1700s.
+3) We also find Mary Cudd and a John Cudd arriving in Virginia in the late 1600s and early 1700s.

-It is likely that some of these early Cudd/Cudes arrived as indentured servants to some of the large Virginia plantation owners.
-All these Cudd/Cudes disappear from the historical record.
+It is likely that early Cudes ancestors arrived as indentured servants to some of the large Virginia plantation owners.
+All these people disappear from the historical record.
 However, John and Mary were the most common forenames among the English Combe, Cude and Cudd families during this time.

 The American Cude Patriarch